x4e/Blog/001-Breaking-The-Verifier-1/index.md

 This backdoor into the access checker didn't completely allow the reflection API to function correctly, there was a bug.

-While there is a refenced bug code (`4486457`) it seems to be private.
-There is however [an interesing email chain related to it](http://mail.openjdk.java.net/pipermail/jigsaw-dev/2016-December/010645.html):
+The code does reference a bug code (`4486457`) but it seems to be private.
+There is however [an interesting email chain related to it](http://mail.openjdk.java.net/pipermail/jigsaw-dev/2016-December/010645.html):

 > No it isn't public.
 Basically when the code-generating reflection
 > mechanism was introduced verification had to be bypassed because the